Régua railway station

-Location and access

 The station is located in the town of Peso da Régua, with access by the Largo da estação (Square of the station).

-Design

 By January 2011, the station had a total of four lanes, measuring 379, 438, 350 and 319 m long, the platforms are 255 and 216 m wide, and 35 cm high.
 Since October 2004, diesel fueling maneuvers can be carried out, and the station also has a public information system.
 The passenger building is located on the south side of the road (right side going up towards Barca d'Alva).

-Services

 In 1994, it was served by regional trains, for the transport of private cars, by the operator Comboios de Portugal.